Biden proposal could lead to employee status for gig workers - The Boston Globe

-Companies are required to provide certain benefits and protections to employees but not to contractors, such as paying a minimum wage, overtime, a portion of a worker’s Social Security taxes and contributions to unemployment insurance.
+Companies are required to provide certain benefits and protections to employees, such as paying a minimum wage, overtime, a portion of a worker’s Social Security taxes, and contributions to unemployment insurance.
+But they aren’t expected to provide these benefits and protections to contractors.

 The proposed rule is essentially a test that the Labor Department will apply to determine whether workers are contractors or employees for companies.
 The test considers factors such as how much control workers have over how they do their jobs and how much opportunity they have to increase their earnings by doing things like offering new services.
 Workers who have little of either are often considered employees.